sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 Calculated rough financial cost of attrition considering it is 50% of annual salary per employee.

 ## Insights
-- Low salary, high travel frequency and overtime significantly drive attrition
+- Low salary, high travel frequency, and overtime significantly contribute to employee attrition
-- Higher attrition rate is seen in certain job roles
+- Higher attrition rates are observed in certain job roles

-- Summarized the insights into this dashboard:
+- The insights are summarized in the dashboard below
 <img width="893" height="496" alt="Insights_Dashboard" src="https://github.com/user-attachments/assets/11a48abd-226e-40ca-b7ef-e18b10d7bd52" />

 ## Recommendations